 Jack Llewellyn (Centre) – Ike Isaacs and Bert Weedon talk Guitars.

 George Shearing visited Allan‘s Flat at 204a Burgess Road, London E15 on several occasions and he may then have been thinking of his unison Piano/Guitar/Vibes Sound.
-Allan’s 2nd wife survives him and she still has his record collection.
+Allan’s 2nd wife survives him and she still has his Record collection.
 She is a lovely lady who had known him for a long while before they married.
-They were both teaching Art at Barking College and at local schools in the East Ham area.
+They were both Teaching Art at Barking College and at local schools in the East Ham area.
 She will, no doubt, have many other reminiscences which we hope to publish.

-Allan was an unusual man for his time interested in many things that lots of working class people didn’t normally experience or share.
+Allan was an unusual man for his time interested in many things that lots of working-class people didn’t normally experience or share.
 Every week Alan would go to see his father.
 Alan said he used to keep him interested in life with a mutual row as he loved to argue.
 As a boy Allan had drawn pictures of Rockets with predicted speeds they would travel at.
-Allan’s father crossed out the speeds Allan had written and correcting him wrote things like 50/80 miles per hour.
+Allan’s father crossed out the speeds Allan had written and correcting him he wrote things like 50/80 miles per hour.